uc-cdis/bio-nextflow/docs/README.md

-# llm-research
+# Bioinformatics Nextflow Research

-This repository hosts some exploratory research code for using large language models for applications in cancer and immunology
+This repository hosts some Nextflow workflow tutorials and research applications.

-# About llm-research workflows
+# About bio-nextflow research setup

-Detailed instruction about workflow setup, data preparation, training or fine tuning and testing TBD docs

-## Setup

 To be added

-Create a virtual python environment
+Instructions on how to deploy nextflow workflows will be included with each set of workflow scripts and notebooks.